What might gastrointestinal problems mean in a newborn?

 from the mouth to stomach) is not as strong as it will eventually become as the baby

-Forceful or projectile vomiting, however, or spitting up large amounts of milk after
+matures.
+Forceful or projectile vomiting, though, or spitting up large amounts of

-most feedings, can indicate a problem.
-In formula-fed babies, vomiting may happen
+milk after most feedings, can be a sign of a problem.
+In formula-fed babies, vomiting

-after overfeeding, or because of an intolerance to formula.
-In breastfed or formula-fed
+may happen after overfeeding, or because of an intolerance to formula.
+In breastfed

-babies, a physical condition that prevents normal digestion may cause vomiting.
-Talk
+or formula-fed babies, a physical condition that prevents normal digestion may cause

-with your baby's healthcare provider immediately if your baby is vomiting forcefully
+vomiting.
+Talk with your baby's healthcare provider right away if your baby is:

-Reflux.
-Some babies may constantly spit up all or most of every feeding, or gag and choke
+Some babies may constantly spit up all or most of every feeding.
+Or they may gag and

 back up into the esophagus (the tube that connects the mouth to the stomach).
 The